 Once again, if you get a kernel panic/loading error when you try to boot your new High Sierra installation (or if the installation simply won’t start within 10 minutes), you will need to enter some boot flags.

 To enter boot flags, manually restart your computer by pressing your computer’s power button.
 Then, once you have booted back into the High Sierra Zone menu, try to type any necessary boot flags before pressing the enter/return key.

 Check out our list of common boot flags for Hackintosh and our guide to fixing boot problems in verbose mode for reference.

 Once Sierra has booted successfully, click through the High Sierra setup screens until you reach the desktop.
 From here, High Sierra Zone will work its magic, and automatically install the rest of the Hackintosh-specific kexts and drivers

 Wait several minutes, while this process works in the background.

-Once you receive a notification saying that the installation has been completed, You may have to tweak and install some kexts to make your Hackintosh work properly.
-Try Googling or Posting in Hackintosh High Sierra Forum.
+Once you receive a notification saying that the installation has been completed, You may have to tweak and install some kexts to make your Hackintosh work correctly.

-Once that’s done with, you should be running a fully functional copy of Hackintosh macOS High Sierra on your PC.
+Once that is done with, you should be running a fully functional copy of macOS High Sierra on your PC.

 If Hackintosh High Sierra helped you in a way consider a donation for further development.